 Vancouver Island is a beautiful place and our home is situated on the Southwest part of the island close to Victoria, the capital of the province, and surrounded by beaches and great hiking.
 Our community is very welcoming.
 We have worked with GAP students from Britain, New Zealand, and Australia, and we enjoy making suggestions for where to go and what to see.
 We are not usually up for partaking in the tourism part of your stay, but feel free to use our place as your home-base.
 English language learners are also welcome!
 We are both teachers and are happy to share our knowledge of gardening/urban farming, camping, cooking, baking, and our philosophy of child-care, education, and life generally.
 We are anarchist and parent gently and politically.
 We have plenty of books and resources on the topic we are happy to share.
 Hanging out with our kids is an education on its own.

 We run a small garden-based playschool and do some urban farming on our 1/2 acre lot.
 We have a large yard with extensive garden development underway and we need help with planting, growing, and harvesting.
 We have some projects, such as building a grey-water system, in mind.
 Our greenhouse always needs attention and there is always weeding to be done.
-We have a major indoor project of sanding and painting a room that serves as a calm space for kids.

 Our unschooled children, as well as the kids in our playschool, love to connect with adults and they will be around to distract you from whatever project you get into (so being willing to chat with kids is key but you would not be left on your own with them).
 Because of the nature of our business (kids), a Canadian Criminal Records Check is required, and with enough notice we can get you one (for free).
 Again, you would not be working in our business but on other projects, but the health authority requires a Canadian Criminal Records Check.